 National Suicide Prevention Lifeline – call 1-800-273-8255

-Approximately one out of five Grace students seeks support from the Student Counseling Center each year, including students from a wide range of demographics, as well as a wide variety of majors and interests across campus.
+Approximately one out of five on campus Grace students seeks support from the Student Counseling Center each year, including students from a wide range of demographics, as well as a wide variety of majors and interests across campus.
 There is no right or wrong reason to seek counseling.
 If you are feeling stuck in negative or distressing thinking then counseling may be helpful for you.
 Here are some other reasons why students seek counseling: Anxiety, Depression, Addiction, Sleep issues, Suicidal Thinking, Self-Harming Behaviors, Lack of Motivation, Relationship Issues, PTSD, Body Image, Anger Management, Eating Related Behaviors, Stress Management, Grief & Loss, really anything that may be causing you some level of distress.

 Yes!
 The Student Counseling Center takes confidentiality very seriously, and no information will be exchanged with individuals or agencies outside of our center unless you provide us with explicit consent to do so.
 Your Student Counseling Center record is not a part of your academic record, and information shared within counseling is not reported to Student Affairs, your parents, or anyone else without your written consent.
 We recognize that a safe and confidential environment is crucial in order for you to feel comfortable sharing personal information.